MattHarrington/BuildCamp/Monday/Session_06_Intro_to_Node/README.md

 #What is Node.js?

 Node.js is an asynchronous Input/Output (I/O) engine optimized for server applications and focuses on driving as much throughput as possible in the application.
-Throughput can be thought of as the measure of how much an application can process concurrently.
+Throughput can be thought of as the measure of how much an application can process in a given time frame.

 Node uses javascript, the same language that runs in web browsers to perform application logic.
-This creates a more familiar development environment for developing on the server side of web applications.
+This creates a more familiar development environment for developing on the server side of a web applications.

 #Creating your first Node.js application